Skip to main content

 • Most cheap developers under $500 ship template-based work on WordPress or Wix.
 PageSpeed averages 40 to 65 mobile.

-• Fixed-price agencies starting at $500 to $2,000 deliver custom code, code ownership, and 90+ PageSpeed guarantees.
+• Fixed-price agencies from $1,500 to $2,000 deliver custom code, code ownership, and 90+ PageSpeed guarantees.

 • Five red flags signal a hire that will go badly: no portfolio, refusing source code, hourly billing with no cap, vague scope, and no performance guarantee.